-At the TOA, there is a substantial reduction in net energy absorbed over the continent from June-322 August, and an increase in net energy absorbed at the TOA over the continent from September-December (figure 6c).
+At the TOA, there is a substantial reduction in net energy absorbed over the continent from JuneAugust, and an increase in net energy absorbed at the TOA over the continent from SeptemberDecember (figure 6c).
 These changes are dominated by the change in TOA LW.
-During NH summer, more LW is lost from the TOA as a result of a smaller greenhouse effect, and there is less 325 net SW absorption due to reduced atmospheric water vapor (figure 6).
-That is, despite the surface 326 being colder during JJA in NorthlandDry than NorthlandBright, there is still more LW lost from the TOA in NorthlandDry because of the reduced greenhouse effect.
-This contrasts with the driver 328 of changes in TOA LW from September-December, when there is overall more energy absorbed at the TOA in NorthlandDry than NorthlandBright (figure 6c).
-In this case, NorthlandDry has less 330 LW emission from the TOA, reflecting the overall colder conditions in NorthlandDry compared to 331 NorthlandBright (figure 6b).
-332
+During NH summer, more LW is lost from the TOA as a result of a smaller greenhouse effect, and there is less net SW absorption due to reduced atmospheric water vapor (figure 6).
+That is, despite the surface being colder during JJA in NorthlandDry than NorthlandBright, there is still more LW lost from the TOA in NorthlandDry because of the reduced greenhouse effect.
+This contrasts with the driver of changes in TOA LW from September-December, when there is overall more energy absorbed at the TOA in NorthlandDry than NorthlandBright (figure 6c).
+From September-December, NorthlandDry has less LW emission from the TOA, reflecting the overall colder conditions in NorthlandDry compared to NorthlandBright (figure 6b).

-We can compare the change in land surface temperature over Northland due to suppressed ter-333 restrial evaporation to an equivalent change in albedo, if we assume land surface temperatures 334 scale linearly with land surface albedo (as suggested holds in Laguë et al. (2019)).
-The surface 335 temperature change between NorthlandDark and NorthlandBright implies a 9.9K increase in land 336 surface temperatures per 0.1 decrease in land surface albedo for our idealized planet (see table S1).
-337 We note that this is much larger than the roughly 2K increase in surface temperatures per 0.1 de-338 crease in land surface albedo found in Laguë et al. (2019), for a realistic continental configuration in a more complex model.
-However, intuitively this value should vary with total land area, land 340 distribution, and cloud cover (which is not represented in this model), as modifying land albedo 341 will have a different impact on absorbed SW energy and surface temperatures depending on the presence of clouds, incident solar radiation, and surface moisture in the location of the albedo change.
-Applying the 9.9K/0.1 decrease in albedo relationship for Northland to the temperature change in NorthlandDry vs. NorthlandBright tells us that suppressing terrestrial evaporation over Northland has the equivalent effect on land surface temperatures as increasing the NH albedo by 0.05 (roughly 14%, 0.05/0.35).
+We can compare the change in land surface temperature over Northland due to suppressed terres-334 trial evaporation to an equivalent change in albedo, if we assume land surface temperatures scale 335 linearly with land surface albedo (as was found in Laguë et al. (2019)).
+The surface temperature 336 change between NorthlandDark and NorthlandBright implies a 9.9K increase in land surface temperatures per 0.1 decrease in land surface albedo for our idealized planet (see table S1).
+We note 338 that this is much larger than the roughly 2K increase in surface temperatures per 0.1 decrease in 339 land surface albedo found in Laguë et al. (2019), for a realistic continental configuration in a more complex model.
+However, intuitively this value should vary with total land area, land distribution, 341 and cloud cover (which is not represented in this model), as modifying land albedo will have a different impact on absorbed SW energy and surface temperatures depending on the presence of clouds and the location of the albedo change.
+Moreover, surface albedo changes are largely atten-344 uated by the atmosphere on Earth and in more complex models (Donohoe and Battisti 2011); as 345 such, the 0.1 change in surface albedo between NorthlandBright and NorthlandDark results in a much larger change in planetary albedo in Isca than a similar surface albedo change on the real 347 Earth.
+Applying the 9.9K/0.1 decrease in albedo relationship for Northland to the temperature 348 change in NorthlandDry vs. NorthlandBright tells us that suppressing terrestrial evaporation over Northland has the equivalent effect on land surface temperatures as increasing the NH albedo by 350 0.05 (roughly 14%, 0.05/0.35).
+351